Cost Function and Learning Process in Machine Learning

 Step 3: Rectifying the mistake

-Now machine will keep adjusting the value of θ1 to reduce the average error.
-If we plot the average error (or cost function) against various values of θ1 that the machine randomly selects or guesses, we will obtain a curve as shown in the image below.
+Now the machine will keep adjusting the value of θ1 to reduce the average error.
+If we plot the average error (or cost function) against various values of θ1 that it selects randomly, we will obtain a curve, as shown in the image below.

 Minima of cost function

-Here our objective is to minimize the cost function, and from the above graph, we can sense that for θ1 = 2, the value of cost function would be minimal.
+Here our objective is to minimize the cost function, and from the above graph, we can sense that for θ1 = 2, the value of the cost function would be minimal.
 The critical question is: How machine will adjust the value of θ1?
-For this, machine will use optimization algorithm like gradient descent.
-In gradient descent algorithm, machine calculates gradient of the cost function with respect to θ1, which represents the rate of change of the cost function.
+For this, it will use optimization algorithms like gradient descent.
+In the gradient descent algorithm, the machine calculates the gradient of the cost function with respect to θ1, which represents the rate of change of the cost function.

-• If gradient is positive, machine decreases the value of θ1.
+• If the gradient is positive, the machine decreases the value of θ1.

-• If gradient is negative, machine increases the value of θ1.
+• If the gradient is negative, the machine increases the value of θ1.

 • This process continues until the cost function reaches its minimum value.
 At this point, the machine has found the optimal value of θ1.